opulo-inc/docs/docs/openpnp/calibration/1-import-config/index.md

 ## MacOS

 1. Download and install OpenPnP for Mac.
-Use the version here to ensure OpenPnP works with the LumenPnP Feeders: ([.dmg](https://openpnp.s3-us-west-2.amazonaws.com/test/2023-04-05_08-24-36.0aa4ae8/OpenPnP-macos-test.dmg))
+Use the version here to ensure OpenPnP works with the LumenPnP Feeders: ([Download .dmg](https://openpnp.s3-us-west-2.amazonaws.com/test/2023-04-05_08-24-36.0aa4ae8/OpenPnP-macos-test.dmg))

     !!! danger "Mac Users"
         Because of [a bug with how OpenPnP signs their releases](https://github.com/openpnp/openpnp/issues/1559), Mac users with ARM processors might experience a crash on boot.
 You can still run OpenPnP by navigating to `Applications -> OpenPnP` and right clicking on the OpenPnP app and selecting "Show Package Contents":